alexandre-hallaine/Rainfall/level8/walkthrough.md

 "auth \n" + "service" + "A"*16 + "\n" + "login\n"
 ```

-The `\n` are needed to simulate the user pressing the enter key and it will also serve as the 17th character needed to overwrite `is_auth`.
+The `\n` are needed to simulate the user pressing the enter key, and it will also serve as the 17th character needed to overwrite `is_auth`.

 Let's run our payload:
 ```bash